Piwigo/piwigo-bootstrap-darkroom/README.md

  * Download from http://piwigo.org/ext/extension_view.php?eid=831
  * Or just use the Extension Manager
 2. Enable Bootstrap Darkroom
-3. To use it for mobile devices you need to disable smartpocket, if enabled.
+3. To use it for mobile devices you need to disable the Smartpocket theme, if enabled.

 ### Known issues

-* [UPDATE: seems fixed in Slick 1.6.0] If the square thumbnails aren't cached already, the carousel sometimes fails to load them on initial page load.
-You need to scroll once to load them.
-Possible workarounds:
- * Pre-generate the derivates right after upload
- * Change the carousel's "on-demand" lazy loading method to "progressive" in theme settings
-* The "breadcrumbs" in the second navbar might mess up the layout on mobile devices if category/picture names are long.
-Currently the depth of the category paths is limited two 2 level (parent category/image name) and max 80% width, but long image names can still mess things up.
+* The secondary navbar on the picture page might span several lines, depending on the length of the category/picture name.
+As a workaround, the number of nested levels is truncated to max 2 levels.
 * On iOS the PhotoSwipe fullscreen mode isn't supported.
 On iPhone it does work in landscape orientation only, on iPad it doesn't work at all.
 That's an iOS bug.
+Works just fine on Android
+* For videos, PhotoSwipe will show the thumbnail instead of playing the video
+* Plugins that add buttons to the Navbar might not (yet) be supported, see [Plugin Support Matrix](https://github.com/tkuther/piwigo-bootstrap-darkroom/wiki/Plugin-Support-Matrix)

 ### Preview